TheKarpati/tsetestdevice/README.md

 Checking the **Enable automation** box will throw random values between 0 and 100.
 ![Analog Sensors Automation](/assets/AnalogAutomation.png)

 The digital actuator on our GUI is a virtual buzzer.
-Try activating the buzzer from the Dashboard with the **True** and **False** buttons and check out how your GUI reacts to cloud instructions !
+Try activating the buzzer from the Dashboard with the **True** and **False** buttons and see how your GUI reacts to cloud instructions!
 ![Digital Actuator](/assets/DigitalActuator.png)

 ### Further Steps

-You want to create new devices ?
-Add other digital and analog sensors or actuators ?
-Go ahead, explore the commented code and make sure your new instances of sensors and actuators are also added to the Dashboard model so you can see them change states !
+If you want to create new devices, or add other digital and analog sensors or actuators, feel free to explore the commented code.
+Make sure your new instances of sensors and actuators are also added to the Dashboard model so you can see them change states!

 ## License